 Smaller than my phone, the Ricoh R1s is easily the most pocketable film camera I own.
 Its compact size is arguably one of its best features, making it effortless to carry around and always ready for action.

-The camera comes equipped with a selectable date code, LCD information panels on the top and side, and I love the viewfinder’s dynamic guidelines.
-These switch in real-time inside the viewfinder when you select different aspect ratios to help with framing.
-Everything is powered by a single CR2 3V battery.
+The camera comes equipped with a selectable date code, LCD information panels on the top and side, and helpful dynamic guidelines in the viewfinder.
+These outlines switch in real-time inside the viewfinder when you select different aspect ratios to help with framing.

 The R1s is fitted with a 30mm prime lens that offers selectable aspect ratios.
 You can choose between a standard 2:3 12x36mm image and a 1:3 panoramic option at 30mm or 24mm.
 The panoramic effect is achieved through a plastic mechanical curtain that masks part of the frame.